 Graduate students enrolled in undergraduate-level courses and Undergraduate students enrolled in graduate-level courses must provide documentation from their Academic Advisor stating that the course is required for completion of the student's degree before that course may be counted in the student's enrollment status.

-Fees on Federal Direct Loans: The U.S. Department of Education may charge origination and default fees of up to 3% of the principal amount of your Federal Stafford loan.
+Fees on Federal Direct Loans: The U.S. Department of Education may charge origination and default fees of up to 3% of the principal amount of your Federal Direct Student loan.
 These fees are deducted from loan disbursements and students are notified of these fees in the Loan Disclosure statement.

 Fraudulent Activities: If a student is suspected of fraudulent activities in connection with financial aid, their education records may be provided without prior consent to the U.S. Department of Education, the Minnesota Office of the Legislative Auditor, the Minnesota State College and Universities Internal Auditor, and other federal and/or state agencies as required for investigation and possible prosecution.